VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch03/ch03_stochastic_processes_bellman_foundations.md

 $$
 which is [EQ-3.7]. $\square$

 **Remark 3.5.1** (The dynamic programming principle).
 The proof uses the **principle of optimality**: breaking the infinite-horizon return into immediate reward plus discounted future value.
 This is the essence of dynamic programming.
-The Markov property [ASM-3.4.1] is crucial—without it, $V^\pi(s')$ would depend on the history leading to $s'$, and the recursion would fail.
+The Markov property [ASM-3.4.1] is crucial---without it, $V^\pi(s')$ would depend on the history leading to $s'$, and the recursion would fail.

 **Theorem 3.5.2** (Bellman Optimality Equation) {#THM-3.5.2-Bellman}